-Why should you adopt internationally when there are many children in the U.S. who need homes?
+Why should you adopt internationally when many children in the U.S. need homes?

 Well, the short answer to that question is, I’m not sure you should.
 It could very well be that adopting a child domestically is the better choice for your family.
 I don’t actually want to tell you which you should or shouldn’t do; instead, let’s compare the two.
 Every family is different.

 Before we get into the details, though, let’s spend a moment and take a look at the divisive intent behind that question.
 I happen to know more than a few families who have adopted both internationally and domestically.
 I also know families who have only adopted domestically and families who have only adopted internationally, including my own.
 By and large, we are all on the same page.
 There are children out there who need families, and we are thrilled that there are people who discovered they needed a child and became those families.
 Children in families make us all happy.

 But the guilt-laden questions and comments persist.
 We adoptive parents have all experienced moments of someone else implying that we could have made a better choice in our adoptions.
 We are told there were needier children somewhere… here, there, somewhere else… that we should have adopted instead.
 In very few words, our intentions, our actions, and the worth of our children are called into question, often by someone who has experienced neither international nor domestic adoption.
 It is tiresome.

 I also realize that while some of the people who make these comments are unthinking bozos who don’t actually care why parents have made the choices they have, others truly are genuinely curious but do not have enough appropriate language to ask their questions.
 I’m happy to educate… when my children are not around.